Financial Advisors: How To Choose & The Cost

 What is an online financial advisor?

 An online financial advisor is similar to a traditional financial advisor, only they operate virtually.
 This means you might book an appointment via email or on their website and talk on the phone rather than meet in person.
 There are different types of online financial advisors, ranging from pure robo-advisors where you plug in your information and an algorithm determines how your money will be invested, to robo-advisors that offer unlimited human support.
 These online financial advisors may offer lighter advice or just the same amount as an in person financial advisor and they're normally priced accordingly.
 Some online advisors start things off with a video conference.
 Some with a phone call.
-As you can imagine, a lot of these advisors are focused on a Generation Y clientele — people in their 20s and 30s.
+As you can imagine, a lot of these advisors are focused on a Generation Y clientele—people in their 20s and 30s.
 That said, these advisors are not just for young people.
 Many people later in life are switching to robo-advisors so they can get more bang for their buck.
 Robo-advisors automate a lot of the work that would be done manually by a traditional financial advisor, as a result, they can charge a fraction of the price.
 Some robo-advisors make investing seem fun or even edgy, which can be really engaging and enticing.
 It’s also important to look past the marketing and ask them the same questions you would an old-school Certified Financial Planner.
-Now that you're well versed on financial advisors, why not get started investing or saving with Wealthsimple.
-Invest as little as a dollar and we’ll build you a personalized investment portfolio to grow your wealth.
-And for a limited time get $10,000 managed free for a year when you sign up for a new Wealthsimple account.
+Now that you're well versed on financial advisors, why not book a free portfolio review with a Wealthsimple financial planner.
+We offer state-of-the-art technology, low fees, and the kind of personalized, friendly service you might have not thought imaginable from an automated investing service.